 On September 25, 2015, the Company completed a Plan of Arrangement (the "Transaction") with Alpha Exploration Inc. ("Alpha") and acquired all of the common shares of Alpha.
-The Alpha shareholders received 0.50 of an ALX common share for each Alpha common share held, resulting in the Company issuing 15,868,875 common shares to Alpha shareholders, representing approximately 38% of ALX's total post-transaction issued and outstanding share capital.
-All of the outstanding Alpha options were cancelled and all of the outstanding Alpha warrants were assumed by ALX and exercisable to acquire ALX common shares, with the number of ALX common shares and warrant price adjusted, as appropriate, to reflect the consideration received by the Alpha shareholders pursuant to the Transaction agreement.
+The Alpha shareholders received 0.50 of an ALX common share for each Alpha common share held, resulting in the Company issuing 15,868,875 common shares to Alpha shareholders, representing approximately 38% of ALX's total post-transaction (3 to 1 consolidation) issued and outstanding share capital.
+All of the outstanding Alpha options were cancelled and all of the outstanding Alpha warrants were assumed by ALX and exercisable to acquire ALX common shares, with the number of ALX common shares and warrant price adjusted, as appropriate, to reflect the consideration received by the Alpha shareholders pursuant to the Transaction agreement (1,127,694 warrants were issued).